Abundance Acres Farm

 Grass-Fed Beef

-Our grass-fed beeves are born on local farms where they were bred with care and raised with respect, then finished on our pasture.
-The result is flavorful, marbled, melt-in-your-mouth beef.
+Our grass-fed beeves are born here or on local farms where they were bred with care and raised with respect.
+Some favorite breeds include stocky Hereford, Shorthorn, and Simmental-Angus.

 We tap maple trees in our 65-acre woods and boil sap with an Amish neighbor who Chris has enabled---um, mentored---in the craft.
-Try Pam's molded maple sugar for a special treat!
+Chris hopes to build a get a "big rig" on line in 2026!

 A Better Kind of Veal

-From neighbors who have small dairy herds, we buy young male calves as newborns (after 1+ days of colostrum) to after weaning (6 weeks).
-Calves may be fed milk by bottle or bucket 0at first, then transitioned to hay and grass and pastured to 8--10 months.
+From neighbors with small dairy herds, we occasionally buy young male calves.
+We raise them with the herd to 8--10 months.
 This humane practice yields lean, tender, pink (not white) Rose Veal.

 For the Love of Heritage and Heirloom

 Believe it or not, the best way to preserve rare and endangered foods is ... to raise and eat them!
-Valuing diversity in animal and plant life, we have raised American Guinea Hogs (a heritage-breed lard pig), Red Wattle pigs, and Creme d'Argent rabbits (a rare fine-boned meat breed) and would love our little flock of Narragansett turkeys to make more!
+Valuing diversity in animal and plant life, we have raised American Guinea Hogs (a homestead lard pig), heritage-breed Red Wattle pigs, and Creme d'Argent and Champagne d'Argent rabbits (rare fine-boned meat breeds).
 We choose to plant heirloom, open-pollinated varieties of most vegetables, many of which are in the Slow Food Ark of Taste.
 Part of the reason is philosophical, in line with our holistic vision for the farm.
 Part of it just makes good sense, because these breeds and varieties have preserved vigor and immunity that has been bred out for commercial purposes.
 But the real differences is the phenomenal flavor!

 Pork Raised on Pasture

 Slower-growing heritage-cross hogs convert forage & feed to flavorful marbled "not the other white meat"!
-Don't hesitate to try product from our favorite smokehouse (bacon, hams--even smoked chops)!
+Try some smoked pork products made by our favorite smokehouse!

 Meat Rabbit

-A dietary staple in much of Europe, rabbit is a sustainable, tasty meat source.
-Our d'Argent buns feast on fresh forage spring to fall, pellets or sprouted grains alongside no-spray hay year-round.
-Ask about pelts!
+A dietary staple in much of Europe, rabbit is a sustainable, tasty meat source---and our gateway animal.
+Buns feast on fresh forage spring to fall, pellets or sprouted grains and our no-spray hay year-round.

 Heirloom & Open-Pollinated Produce